Three things cannot be long hidden: the sun, the moon, and the truth. Buddha

 (1) tsp salt

 (3/4) cup fresh parsley

 Start by putting up some water to boil in a small saucepan and steam the broccoli for 2-3 minutes until bright green and tender, but not mushy.
 Once cooked, remove the broccoli from the heat and set aside.

-Serve within a day or two to ensure the best colour from the broccoli and the best nutritional value.
-Broccoli pesto will keep in the fridge for several days and is delicious served with chickpea flat bread, or as a dip for crunchy crackers.
-In my next post, I’ll share with you the latest version of chickpea flat bread that has won my heart for good.
+Serve within a day or two to ensure the best colour of the broccoli and the best nutritional value.
+Broccoli pesto will keep in the fridge for several days and is delicious served with chickpea flatbread, or as a dip for crunchy crackers.
+In my next post, I’ll share with you the latest version of chickpea flatbread that has won my heart for good.

 Since our return from France in August (and the recipes I brought home from Provence), I’ve had the pleasure to try a many of these, and this one is so far my favourite!
 So stay tuned for an easy, filling, and nutritious version of what is fast becoming a popular food here at home (and for very good reason).